kobotoolbox/kobo-transfer/xls-transfer/README.md

 ## Setup

 1. Destination project must be deployed and have the same content as xlsx form.
-All questions should be in same order.

-2. Clone a copy of this repo somewhere on your local machine
+2. Clone a copy of this repo somewhere on your local machine.
+Create virtual environment using command python3 -m venv .venv, and install requirements using command pip install -r xls-transfer/xls-import-requirements.txt

 3. Copy `sample-config.json` to `config.json` and add your configuration details for the source (`src`) and destination (`dest`) projects.
 If transfering from xls to kobo, duplicate src and destination url and token.